PrismLauncher/prismlauncher.org/src/pages/download/steam-deck.md

 ### Flathub

-The easiest way to install Prism Launcher on Steam Deck is through the Discover app store, which comes pre-installed on SteamOS.
+The easiest way to install Prism Launcher on SteamOS is through the Discover app store, which comes pre-installed on SteamOS.

 1. Switch to Desktop Mode (hold power button, select "Switch to Desktop")
 2. Open the Discover app